ivano9/it-challenge-java/IT-Challenge-Java _Tecso/PASO-3/README.md

  4- Run command `npm install` on the app's root for install modules.

- 5- Run the app with `npm run dev`.
+ 5- Run the app with the command `npm start` on the app's root.

  6- The app run in `localhost:3000`.